cancerit/workflow-seq-import/README.md

 ### chksum_seqval_wf_interleaved_fq.cwl

-**NOTE:** This pipeline does not validate whether the input is in fact a interleaved fastq file.
+**NOTE:** This pipeline does not validate whether the input is in fact an interleaved fastq file.

 #### Inputs